lsj5031/Hoppy-Whisper/README.md

 ### Configuration

-Settings are stored in `%LOCALAPPDATA%\Parakeet\settings.json` and can be edited manually or via the tray menu (Settings → opens file location).
+Settings are stored in `%LOCALAPPDATA%\Hoppy Whisper\settings.json` and can be edited manually or via the tray menu (Settings → opens file location).

 **Available Settings:**